goschevski/fronty/readme.md

  * _mediaqueries.scss - file with media queries for all devices
  * _mixins.scss - file for custom mixins
  * _sprites.scss - file for watching and creating sprites
- * _typography.scss - file for typography (font-faces, mixins etc.)
+ * _typography.scss - file for typography (vertical rhythm, font-faces, mixins etc.)
- * _variables.scss - variables of colors, measurements etc.
+ * _colors.scss - variables of colors